martamakes/c-formatter-42-ext/README.md

 The latest version includes an enhanced formatter mode that addresses all norminette requirements:

-- **42 Header Integration** - Automatically adds the 42 header if missing
+- **42 Header Integration** - Automatically adds the properly aligned 42 header if missing
 - **Spaces vs Tabs Correction** - Fixes the SPACE_REPLACE_TAB error
 - **Variable Declaration Separation** - Separates declaration and initialization to fix DECL_ASSIGN_LINE errors
 - **Proper Newlines** - Adds newlines after variable declarations (NL_AFTER_VAR_DECL) and braces (BRACE_SHOULD_EOL)
 - **End-of-File Newline** - Ensures files end with a newline

+## New Feature: Custom 42 Information

+You can now set your 42 intra handle and email for the header:

+- Use the "Set 42 Intra Handle and Email" command from the command palette
+- Or configure in settings: `c-formatter-42.username` and `c-formatter-42.email`

 ## New in Version 0.2.0: Python Environment Compatibility Improvements